matthijsberg/unipi-mqtt/README.md

  - unipi_prev_value_timstamp: when was the last status change.
 Used for delay based off messages, for exmpl. for PIR pulse
  - state_topic: MQTT state topic to send message on
  - handle_local: Use to switch outputs based on a input directly.
 So no dependency on MQTT broker or HASSIO.
 Use this for bel and light switches.
 Does send a MQTT update message to status can change in Home Assistant.
+ - interval: value for 1-wire sensors and analog inputs to create an avarage based on this number of readings and send this avg out.

 ## HASSIO Config